 During my first few months in Boston, I had to face a lot of hard truths, and while they left me sobbing to Joey multiple times a week, I’m glad I learned how to connect with myself and the people in my life when I’m not feeling my best.
 On top of the whole, “no one loves me” saga, I had to learn a new city, learn how to get around via public transit, get to know my new coworkers, and learn a new job.
 Later, Joey had found a job, and I settled into a daily routine that included long walks in the morning, some form of movement, reading, and chatting with friends via text or Instagram.
 I really learned how to enjoy time with myself and found a balance with spending time with Joey.
 On weekends, I would try new coffee shops or go window shopping at niche markets and boutiques, and I also began planning trips to visit close friends and scheduled weekends around Boston for friends that came to visit.

 I know this whole post isn’t the most uplifting one, but it’s so important for anyone reading who has moved away from their family and friends to see that they are not alone.
 Transitions take time, and I am still learning to be patient with myself.
-After 10 months in Boston, I still feel so new, and living in a new city hasn’t been a walk in the park, but I know that over time I will find my people, my favorite places, and soon this city will feel like home.
+After a year in Boston, I still feel so new, and living in a new city hasn’t been a walk in the park, but I know that over time I will find my people, my favorite places, and soon this city will feel like home.

 Here are my top five tips for settling in a new city: